yoann-ba/yoann-ba/README.md

 - explore matching sounds/look at differences/distances between sound bits?

 Done :
-- video on quick speedrun of simulating the "Painting by Numbers" process (see YT + short projects repo)
+- video on quick project of simulating the "Painting by Numbers" process (see YT + short projects repo)
+- finishing a paper on ColabFold PepPI (paper + repo)
+- make video on intro to AI/Data Science